A man shouts and nobody hears him, so he raises his voice; a bird alights from a tree in a distant forest and the trees rustle and sway.

 In a distant jungle, the seeds from thrown fruit fall to become trees; in distant space planets orbit around stars because of gravity.

-In the past, a man watches on a telescope; his name is Galileo Galilei.
+In the past, a man watches on a telescope.